 Looking for a clay-shooting gun that's a bit out of the ordinary?
 Then the Zoli Kronos might be the one for you.

-Antonio Zoli SpA, at a modern factory in Italy’s most famous gun-making area, the Gardone Valley, just outside the city of Brescia.
-There have been Zolis making guns in the valley since before 1500, but the modern company was founded in 1945.
+The manufacturer’s name may not be as familiar to you as some.
+Antonio Zoli SpA are located in a modern factory in Italy’s most famous gun-making area, the Gardone Valley, just outside the city of Brescia.
+The modern day company was founded in 1945 but Zolis have been making guns here since the 14th century.

-On the face of things, this is a typical Italian-designed gun, with a compact, low-profile action and with the barrels hinged on stub pins.
-It is in the detail things start to get interesting.
+Look at it and you’ll think that this is a typical Italian-designed gun, with a compact, low-profile action and with the barrels hinged on stub pins.

-The action itself is a strong, steel forging designed in the English Boss over-under tradition, and locking is with a two-pronged bolt which engages with bites in the rear end of the chambers aligned with the centre line of the bottom barrel.
+The action itself is a strong, steel forging designed in the English Boss over-and-under tradition.
+Locking is with a two-pronged bolt which engages with bites in the rear end of the chambers aligned with the centre line of the bottom barrel.
 There is also a bottom lug below the rear of the chambers which engages with a recess in the action floor.
 This arrangement ensures a very secure and mechanically efficient lock-up, quite the equal to the systems provided by other top Italian manufacturers such as Beretta and Perazzi.

-Ejectors are of the spring-loaded design usually fitted to this style of gun, and are activated by rods running through the side-walls of the action.
+Ejectors are of the spring-loaded design and activated by rods running through the side-walls of the action.

 A one-piece cocking lever is driven by a cam on the fore-end iron.
 The strikers run in sleeves to ensure a smooth forward movement, and the sleeves feature vent-holes to help get rid of any high-pressure gases that may escape should a primer become punctured at the moment of firing.

-Considering the gun has a drop-out trigger group, Zoli engineers have kept the action commendably slim.
-With a broad action you get one of two problems: either thick wood at the head of the stock to accommodate the width, or, if a normal-width stock with a broad action cut-out is fitted, thin and possibly fragile wood.
+A broad action can result in one of two issues: either thick wood at the head of the stock to accommodate the width, or thin and fragile wood with a normal-width stock featuring a broad action cut-out.

-Now for that drop-out trigger group.
-Unlike some, it doesn’t just drop out with the simple movement of a button or catch, removal requires the slackening of a grub screw with a T-headed Allen key which is supplied with the gun.
-This means the mechanism cannot be dropped out accidentally, but it is also not a convenient procedure should you wish to remove the mechanism quickly for security reasons – say while the gun is left for a short period in a car, or unattended on a shooting ground.
+It doesn’t just drop out with the simple movement of a button or catch.
+Removal requires the slackening of a grub screw with the T-headed Allen key supplied with the gun.
+Whilst this prevents the mechanism dropping out accidentally it’s not convenient either if you want to remove it quickly.

-However, it does mean the group can be very easily removed for maintenance and cleaning – in fact there is no reason why you shouldn’t check it every few times you clean the gun.
+Mind you, you can remove the group easily for maintenance and cleaning and you can check it every few times you clean the gun.
 It also means for some shooters the replacement of a tired or broken mainspring could be a relatively simple DIY job.
 On most other guns such a procedure means the removal of the stock, and other work usually best left to gunsmiths.